postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 ## Team and plan changes

 You can change your team's plan and billing cycle in the [billing dashboard](https://app.postman.co/billing/overview).
-To upgrade to Postman Enterprise, [email the team](mailto:thepostmanteam@postman.com).
+To upgrade to Postman Business or Enterprise, [email the team](mailto:thepostmanteam@postman.com).

 ### Changing your plan